sealkeen/MediaStreamer/Readme.md

 ## Usage - output:
 Compile the application using visual studio for your target platform and run MediaStreamer.WPF.NetCore3.1 / FirstFMCourse.exe from build directory.

+Specify your own database path in "..\MediaStreamer\MediaStreamer.DataAccess.Net40\App.config" connection string for net40 Specify your own database path in the constructor of DMEntities for NetCoreApp3.1 / NetStandard2.1

 ## Current Tasks (TODO's):

 Overall //TODO: